Hastings Racecourse is a horse-racing facility at Hastings Park, four miles from downtown Vancouver.

 Originally called East Park, it opened for business in 1889, making it Vancouver’s longest continuously used professional sports facility.

-The racing operation is currently a wholly owned subsidiary of the Great Canadian Gaming Corporation, which acquired the lease of the city-owned track in 2004.
+The racing operation is a wholly owned subsidiary of the Great Canadian Gaming Corporation, which acquired the lease of the city-owned track in 2004.

 Leading jockeys and track profile compliments ofLogo - Equibase Company